Australia says it will join U.S.-led defense effort in Strait of Hormuz

 Morrison said Australia will send a P-8A Poseidon surveillance plane to the Middle East for one month before the end of 2019, while an Australian frigate will be deployed in January 2020 for six months.

-Australia’s deployment will expand U.S-led efforts to secure the strait, which lies between Oman and Iran and through which almost a fifth of the world’s oil passes, after tensions spiked between Iran and Britain.
+Australia’s deployment will expand U.S-led efforts to secure the strait, which lies between Oman and Iran, after tensions spiked between Iran and the West.

 Washington, which has by far the strongest Western naval contingent in the Gulf, has been calling for its allies to join it in an operation to guard shipping.